CathalSweeney6/battleshipgame/README.md

 2. Navigate to the 'Buildpacks' section.
 3. Once there, add the 'Python' and 'NodeJS' packs, precisely in that order.
 4. Connect your Github account with Heroku and search for your Github repository name.
-5. You can either auto-deploy or manually deploy your site.
+5. You can either auto-deploy, or manually deploy your site.
 6. If these steps are followed correctly, your site should deploy with no issues.

+Heroku Deployment:

 <img src="assets/images/heroku.png" width=600 height=300>

-The live link to my website can be found here: [Battleship](https://battleshipgame-90a27c74052e.herokuapp.com/).
+## The live link to my website can be found here: [Battleship](https://battleshipgame-90a27c74052e.herokuapp.com/).

 ## Credits

 The coding for this website was inspired by the follwing [YouTube Tutorial](https://www.youtube.com/watch?v=alJH_c9t4zw).

 The 'Text-Art' for the game's logo, was inspired from an example, from [ASCII Art](https://ascii.co.uk/art/battleship).